 Mr. Smith is the owner of a successful business.
 In conversations with his professional advisors, he has been advised that he should consider $10 million of permanent life insurance.
 Mr. Smith would prefer to keep the cash that would be used for premiums as his working capital inside his business.
 Working with a lending institution, he learns that he may be able to borrow funds with an interest rate that is considerably lower than the rate of return Mr. Smith is achieving through the growth of the value of his business.
 For Mr. Smith, premium finance may offer a compelling funding alternative to paying premiums out of pocket.

 Lenders offer a variety of programs that fit many situations.
-When considering premium finance, it is important to work with an experienced life insurance professional who can help evaluate various alternatives and design a strategy that achieves a positive outcome.
+When considering premium finance, it is important to work with an experienced life insurance professional who can help evaluate various alternatives and design a strategy that achieves a positive outcome since this type of financing transaction is not suitable for everyone.